seanzhangkx8/ConvoKit/README.md

 Name for download: `subreddit-<name_of_subreddit>` for the by subreddit data, `reddit-corpus-small` for the small subset.

+### Wikiconv Corpus (coming soon)

+The full corpus of Wikipedia talk page conversations, based on the reconstruction described in [this paper](http://www.cs.cornell.edu/~cristian/index_files/wikiconv-conversation-corpus.pdf).
+Also comes with block data retrieved directly from the Wikipedia block log, for reproducing the [Trajectories of Blocked Community Members](http://www.cs.cornell.edu/~cristian/Recidivism_online_files/recidivism_online.pdf) paper.

 ### ...And your own corpus!

 In addition to the provided datasets, you may also use ConvoKit with your own custom datasets by loading them into a `convokit.Corpus` object.
 [This example script](https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/blob/master/examples/converting_movie_corpus.ipynb) shows how to construct a Corpus from custom data.